 Groenendael Belgian Shepherd

-This variety of Groenendael Belgian Shepherd, called Belgian Sheepdog by the American Kennel Club, is characterized by being black all over.
+This variety of Groenendael Belgian Shepherd, called Belgian Sheepdog by the American Kennel Club, is characterized by being black all over their coat.
 Their hair is long and smooth except for the face.
-The Groenendael variety can have a small white "tie" mark on its neck or chest.
+The Groenendael variety can have a small white ‘tie’ mark on its neck or chest.

-Groenendael Belgian Shepherds usually measure about 60 cm (24 in) to the withers and weight about 25 kg (55 lb), and females are slightly smaller.
-They live for around 12 or 13 years, but some are known to have lived longer than 18 years of age.
+Groenendael Belgian Shepherds usually measure about 60 cm (24") at the withers and weigh about 25 kg (55 lb), although females are slightly smaller.
+They live for around 12-13 years, but some are known to have lived longer than 18 years of age.